The weDub Project

-What is currently a delightful human experience for Kampalans?
-That's how I found the cultural and media phenomenon of VJing in Kampala.
+More specifically, what is currently a delightful human experience for Kampalans?
+By posing that question first…. that's how I found the cultural and media phenomenon of VJing in Kampala.

 Point of View

-The weDub Project is designed from a position of abundance— by investing in local talent, electronic materials, and media culture.
+The weDub Project celebrates what I call designing from abundance— by investing in local talent, electronic materials, and media culture.

 It also takes the position that technology is merely a conduit for community engagement; while the technology is groundbreaking in Kampala (first of its kind), it is ultimately the group of teens that brought this experience to life through performing VJing to their community.

-It can help us keep asking the right questions.
+It can help with asking the right questions.

 Not having a design brief was a major challenge on the onset, especially when in an entirely new cultural context.
-I knew I can to reframe this constraint into an advantage.
+However, I knew that I had to reframe this constraint into an advantage.

-The weDub Project harnesses the abundant amount of energy and teen talent in the slum of Kamwokya.
+The weDub Project harnesses the abundant amount of energy and teen talent in the slum of Kamwokya in Kampala, Uganda.